zendframework/zf2-documentation/docs/languages/en/modules/zend.cache.storage.adapter.rst

    The following configuration options are defined by ``Zend\Cache\Storage\Adapter\AdapterOptions`` and are available for every supported adapter.
-Adapter-specific configuration options are descriped on adapter level below.
+Adapter-specific configuration options are described on adapter level below.

    +--------------+-------------------------+----------------+-------------------------------------------------+
    |Option        |Data Type                |Default Value   |Description                                      |